hughiemak/hughiemak.github.io/index.markdown

 layout: page
 ---

 I am currently a Master student in Computer Science at ETH Zürich.
-My research interests are natural language processing (NLP) and reinforcement learning (RL).
+My research interests are security of ML models, natural language processing (NLP) and reinforcement learning (RL).

 Previously, I have completed my bachelor's degree in Computer Science at the Chinese University of Hong Kong.
 I published a paper on Chinese-to-Cantonese neural machine translation as the first author and worked as a research intern on applying RL techniques to decode error correction codes at UCSD.